 \section{Abstract}

-We formulate a Freed--Uhlenbeck style generic smoothness theorem for the moduli space of solutions to the Vafa--Witten equations on a closed symplectic four-manifold by using a method developed by Feehan for the study of the $PU(2)$-monopole equation on smooth closed four-manifolds.
-We introduce a set of perturbation terms to the Vafa--Witten equations, but not depending on connections, and prove that the moduli space of solutions to the perturbed Vafa--Witten equations for the structure group being $SU(2)$ or $SO(3)$ on a closed symplectic four-manifold is a smooth manifold of dimension zero for a generic choice of the perturbation parameters.
+We prove a Freed--Uhlenbeck style generic smoothness theorem for the moduli space of solutions to the Vafa--Witten equations on a closed symplectic four-manifold by using a method developed by Feehan for the study of the $PU(2)$-monopole equations on smooth closed four-manifolds.
+We introduce a set of perturbation terms to the Vafa--Witten equations, and prove that the moduli space of solutions to the perturbed Vafa--Witten equations on a closed symplectic four-manifold for the structure group $SU(2)$ or $SO(3)$ is a smooth manifold of dimension zero for a generic choice of the perturbation parameters.